South Florida Bulls: Yuengling Center

 Formerly known as the USF Sun Dome, the Yuengling Center on the Tampa campus is the home facility of the men's and women's basketball teams and the women's volleyball team.
 The first event held in the facility was a basketball game in 1980.
 Since the opening of the arena, it has been the site for USF commencement ceremonies, orientation sessions, and other major university and community events.
 The venue is also one of the top concert spots in the Tampa Bay region, having hosted musicians like Elton John, Florence and the Machine, Frank Sinatra, Heart, Sting, and more.
 The arena became LEED Silver certified in 2014.

 Raymond James Stadium

 The USF football team plays at Raymond James Stadium, home to the NFL's Tampa Bay Buccaneers.
 USF is one of only five FBS teams to play their home games in a current NFL stadium (the others being Miami, Temple, Pitt, and UNLV).
 Raymond James Stadium is located 13 miles away from the Tampa campus.
-The stadium has a capacity of more than 75,000 fans including a 12,000 seat student section in the north end zone, making it the largest stadium and largest student section in the American Athletic Conference when at full capacity, but seating for most games is limited to the 100 and 200 levels which brings the capacity down to around 45,000.
+The stadium has a capacity of more than 75,000 fans including a 12,000 seat student section in the north end zone, making it the largest stadium and largest student section in the American Conference when at full capacity, but seating for most games is limited to the 100 and 200 levels which brings the capacity down to around 45,000.

+On April 29, 2025, the University of South Florida Board of Trustees approved an updated stadium budget totaling $348.5 million, revising earlier plans in order to include enhancements such as expanded academic spaces, locker room upgrades, and future expansion readiness.
+Groundbreaking for USF’s first on-campus football stadium took place in late 2023, with new clearance efforts initiating in May 2025.
+The facility is slated to host its first games in fall 2027.